-As an unmarried, gay, lesbian, bisexual and transgender person, it is extremely important for you to have a Georgia Advance Directive for Health Care naming a partner or a friend as your agent.
+As an unmarried person, it is extremely important for you to have a Georgia Advance Directive for Healthcare, formerly known as a Living Will, naming a partner or a friend as your agent.
 If you don’t, hospitals and courts will look to your closest biological family member to make health care decisions for you.
 This means your partner or friend will have no legal right to make such decisions, or in some cases, to even visit you in the hospital.

 Durable Power of Attorney for Finances

 You need to create a durable power of attorney for finances naming your partner or a friend as agent.
 Without this document and a Trust in place, no one will be able to manage your finances unless a guardianship proceeding is filed in court, and your closest biological family members will have priority of appointment.